tbousiou/icons-in-links/README.md

 Currently supported files are: PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX and ZIP.
 You can easily edit the code to change icons and support other filetypes.

 # Usage
 Download the src folder and include the css file in your html.
 Place icons folder in the same location as the css.
-See also example folder.
+See an example in docs folder.